detruedev/chatt/README.md

 # Chatt

-This is a lifetime app.I'd like to make it so that people can chat.It'll be linked to a SNS that will be built on RoR.
+This is a lifetime app.
+I'd like to make it so that people can chat.
+It'll be linked to a SNS that will be built on RoR.

 ## Dir